A $b$-symplectic slice theorem: A trivializing cover for the critical hypersurface

 \begin{corollary} Let $M = Z \times (-\epsilon,\epsilon)$ come equipped with a transverse $S^1$-action preserving the $b$-symplectic form $\omega$.
 Then the $b$-symplectic structure on $M$ is $b$-symplectomorphic in a neighbourhood of $Z$ to the quotient of a $b$-symplectic structure on $ S^1\times \mathcal{L} \times (-\epsilon,\epsilon)$ by the action of a finite cyclic group. \end{corollary}

 \begin{proof} As before let $p:\tilde{Z} \to Z$ be the finite cover.
 Let $v_{mod}$ be some choice of modular vector field and denote the defining one and two-forms of $Z$ fulfilling the condition in Equation \eqref{emphthe} by $\alpha$ and $\beta$ respectively.
-Denote by $\tilde{\alpha}, \tilde{\beta}$ the corresponding one and two forms defined in Proposition \ref{quotientpoissonstructure}.
+Denote by $\tilde{\alpha}, \tilde{\beta}$ the correspond two forms defined in Proposition \ref{quotientpoissonstructure}.
 By the extension theorem we can assume that the $b$-symplectic form on $M$ is

 Let $\tilde M:= \tilde{Z}\times (-\epsilon, \epsilon)$.
 Then we have a finite cover $p_M: \tilde M \to M$ for $M$ given by the product map of the cover $p: \tilde Z \to Z$ and the identity on ${(-\epsilon, \epsilon)}$.
 Let $\pi_{\tilde{Z}}:\tilde{M} \to \tilde{Z}$ be the projection onto the first factor.
 Define for $a\in(-\epsilon,\epsilon)$ the $b$-symplectic form on $\tilde M$